jadabrenon/latin101portfolio/docs/translation1.md

 - What type of word is haec ?
 Haec is a demonstrative pronoun.
 - To whom does illius refer?
 Illius refers to Chaos.
 - What case, number, and gender is monstra?
 Monstra is nominative plural neuter.
 - What declension does the word dracōnēs belong to?
-Dracōnēs belongs to the second declension. **Does the second declension have an ending "-es"?**
+Dracōnēs belongs to the third declension. **Does the second declension have an ending "-es"?** corrected.
 - What case and number is eorum and to whom does it refer?
-Eorum is genitive plural and refers to their brother.  **You're correct that "eorum" is plural.
-Who is the "their" it refers to?**
+Eorum is genitive plural and refers to deorum.  **You're correct that "eorum" is plural.
+Who is the "their" it refers to?** corrected.
 - What word is understood (not included) in the sentence: Sed frāter eōrum Ūranus, prīmus ipse rēx deōrum?
 The verb to be, erat.

 **C. Translation**

 Chaos was the first of the gods.
-His daughters were Nox, the mother of all, and Terra, the goddess Earth. **(This is nicely idiomatic, but the word order in Latin sugegsts that "moter of all" is attached to Earth, not Nox)**
+His daughters were Nox and Terra, the mother of all men. **(This is nicely idiomatic, but the word order in Latin sugegsts that "moter of all" is attached to Earth, not Nox)** corrected.
-This mother was the god of death and destruction. **What case do you think Mortis and Leti are in?**
+This was the mother of the god of death and destruction. **What case do you think Mortis and Leti are in?** corrected.
-His sons were horrible monsters: Typhon, Python, and Cyclopes Typhon and Python were horrible dragons and Cyclopes was a foolish mason. **("Cyclopes" is actually plural from *Cyclops, Cyclopis*.
-That should make it easier to understand the form of "fabri bruti.")**
+His sons were horrible monsters: Typhon, Python, and Cyclopes Typhon and Python were horrible dragons, and Cyclopes was a foolish mason.
 But his brother Uranus was the first king of the Gods.
-He was strong and large **(or "great")** but wise.
+He was strong and great, but wise.